votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 [admin@ocp4 ~]$
 ````

-7. Next step is giving priviledge to create new projects for developer user.
-Here, I proceeded following actions: created group, added developer user to this group and granted admin (not cluster-admin) role to the group.
+7. And granting self-provisioner cluster role to developer user.

 Created a group for developer user and add the user into the group
 ````